Warfarin is a very important an d widely-used drug in preventing the

 Call your

-healthcare provider right away if you get any of the
+healthcare provider right away if you get any of the following signs or symptoms of bleeding problems:

 pain, swelling

-headaches, dizziness, or weakness
+or discomfort headaches, dizziness, or weakness

 unusual bruising (bruises

-that develop without known cause or
+that develop without known cause orgrow in size)

 nose bleeds